Asexuality/Home/proposed/2021/PackageNamespaces.md

 <!-- What other designs have been considered and why weren't they chosen? -->
 <!-- What is the impact of not doing this? -->

-We believe that this feature provides the highest degree of control and allow users to be more secure using NuGet than they have ever been.
-Given that other ecosystems like npm & Maven support a concept of scoped or banned dependencies through a concept of namespaces, NuGet would largely benefit from this type of feature as it complements NuGet's existing ability of [reserving package namespaces](https://docs.microsoft.com/nuget/nuget-org/id-prefix-reservation).
+We believe that this feature provides the highest degree of control and allows users to be more secure using NuGet than they have ever been.
+Given that other ecosystems like npm & Maven support a concept of scoped or banned dependencies through a concept of source mapping, NuGet would largely benefit from this type of feature as it complements NuGet's existing ability of [reserving package ID prefixes on `nuget.org`](https://docs.microsoft.com/nuget/nuget-org/id-prefix-reservation).
 This is a benefit for any internal packages in which a [best practice is having a package prefix](https://docs.microsoft.com/nuget/create-packages/package-authoring-best-practices#package-id).

 The primary alternative to this feature was a concept known as source pinning which would allow you to specify a source on a `<PackageReference>`.
 We found the feasibility of this feature implementation to be difficult when dealing with [transitive dependencies](https://en.wikipedia.org/wiki/Transitive_dependency) & it's support for `<PackageReference>` only although it had an intuitive UX.
 We believe that this current proposal captures the spirit of being able to pin sources.

-We also considered alternatives such as [`npm scopes`](https://docs.npmjs.com/cli/v7/using-npm/scope) which would include the package source & namespace on the package ID, but that did not fit the MSBuild expectations of our developer-base as the syntax was too foreign & potentially breaking.
+We also considered alternatives such as [`npm scopes`](https://docs.npmjs.com/cli/v7/using-npm/scope) which would include the package source on the package ID, but that did not fit the MSBuild expectations of our developer-base as the syntax was too foreign & potentially breaking.

 We then considered package grouping concepts which was proposed in [Central Version Package Management](https://github.com/NuGet/Home/issues/6764) which would allow control from the package declaration perspective compared to a source view.
 Although people found this promising as a concept, we found that without large adoption of the existing feature & limitation on `PackageReference` scenarios, that we would not be able to cover our hybrid ecosystem of .NET Framework & .NET Core users.